apify/crawlee/docs/guides/getting_started.md

 By hovering over the individual elements, you will see their placement in the page's view.
 It's easy to see the page's structure around the actor cards now.
-All the cards are displayed in a `<div>` with a classname that starts with `ItemsGrid__StyledDiv`, which holds another `<div>` with some computer generated class names and finally, inside this `<div>`, the individual cards are represented by other `<div>` elements with the class of
+All the cards are displayed in a `<div>` with a classname that starts with `ItemsGrid__StyledDiv`, which holds another `<div>` with some computer-generated class names and finally, inside this `<div>`, the individual cards are represented by other `<div>` elements with the class of
 `item`.

 > Yes, there are other HTML elements and other classes too.
 We can safely ignore them.